marczaku/212-cpp-game-programming/README.md

 - for n cookies you can buy a cookie producer
 - the cookie producer produces cookies in regular intervals

-Command Patterns you can use:
+Design Patterns you can use:
 - command for what happens when you click
 - command for when cookies are produced
 - prototype pattern for instantiating more cookied producers